xGabrielR/Fruits-House/README.md

 ![handdraw_cnn](https://user-images.githubusercontent.com/75986085/156445324-4a502c70-e71b-476f-9bf4-e6796c9706ff.png)

 <h2>5.
 Model Deployment</h2>
 <p>Deploy with Streamlit application on cloud.
-In this version you send a image to classifier, and the model return a probability dataframe.</p>
+In this version you send a image to classifier, and the model return a probability dataframe.
+OBS: This version is the version of older C2 model & app.</p>
 <a href="https://share.streamlit.io/xgabrielr/fruits-app/main/fruits-classification.py">Streamlit App</a><br>

 <h2>6.
 Suplementar Material</h2>